-REAR WINDOW DEFROSTER (R )
+REAR WINDOW DEFROSTER (R 📟)

-Ensure that the ignition is in the 3 (ON) position.
+Ensure that the ignition is on.
 Press the control to clear the rear window of thin ice and fog.
 The LED will illuminate.

-The rear window defroster turns off automatically after 15 minutes, or when the ignition is turned to the 1 (OFF/LOCK) position.
+The rear window defroster turns off automatically after 15 minutes, or when the ignition is turned off.
 To manually turn off the defroster before 15 minutes have passed, push the control again.